Iron Behind the Velvet - Chapter 3

 silver parrot-shaped letter opener

-Mouse had threaded a precious line of electricity to their chambers, so she thumbed the switches, the desk lamp with its green satin shade at its softest glow, the tiffany floor lamp at the entry jeweled with light, and stooped to her work.
-It had been but a few weeks since she’d packed her father’s things for moving, yet each lid lifted, each crimp of tissue peeled away, each slender curl of excelsior scooped aside sparked a childlike glee.
+Mouse had threaded a precious line of electricity to their chambers, and when she thumbed the switches, the lamp with its green satin shade cast a pearled glow on her desk, the tiffany floor lamp at the entry jeweled with light.
+She stooped to her work.
+Only a few weeks had passed since she’d packed her father’s things for moving, and each lid lifted, each crimp of tissue peeled away, each slender curl of excelsior scooped aside sparked a childlike gratitude.
 There you are!
 And you!
-The near-magic mingling of her life – her history – Above with her future Below sent the hours of Sunday speeding past, the emptiness she’d feared might set in, kept at bay with the simple unwrapping of a parrot-shaped letter opener or an enameled ink well and pen rest.
-How often as a child, she’d flipped open the well-cap, fully expecting a genie to appear, begging for her fondest wish.
+The near-magic mingling of her life – her history – above with her future below sent the hours of Sunday speeding past, the emptiness she’d feared might set in kept at bay with the simple unwrapping of a parrot-shaped letter opener or an enameled ink well and pen rest.
+How often as a child had she flipped open the well-cap, fully expecting a genie to appear, begging for her fondest wish.

 antique globe